smokemoha/Notification-System/README.md

 ## Support

-For issues or questions, please refer to the documentation or contact the developer.
+For issues or questions, please refer to my contact in the left side on my github profile.

 ---

-Happy monitoring!